danielr0m0/androidLabs/README.md

-# Android Labs and HomeWork will go here
+# Android Labs and HomeWork

-#### each Labs and Homework will be in different folders
+#### The sunshine APP labs will go in the sunshine app folder and each lab will be in different folders for each exercises

+####Homework will be in the the HomeWork folder and it will contain the homework lab and will have a serperate text folder for any aditional text require for the homework